-- A. At the application phase, submit a preliminary/draft explanation of energy rebates being considered with estimated rebate amounts. - B. Prior to closing/loan commitment, submit a final ERA as follows: - 1.
-Prepared by a third-party entity with no identity of interest to the developer, borrower or owner of the development property.
-The third-party entity must be a licensed architect, licensed engineer, needs assessor, HERS Rater or other entity deemed qualified by Minnesota Housing to provide this service. - 2.
-The ERA must be on the letterhead of the entity it was prepared by and must include contact information and date it was prepared. - 3.
-The ERA must include a list of eligible utility company, local, regional, state or federal rebate programs. - 4.
+- A. At the application phase, submit a preliminary/draft explanation of energy rebates being considered.
+The preliminary/draft explanation should include the following: utility name; utility type (e.g., electric or natural gas); utility program name (if applicable, e.g., Energy Design Assistance or Multi-Family Building Efficiency Program); and total estimated rebate amount.
+Also indicate whether the developer has already been in contact with the utility about potential rebates for this project. - B. Prior to closing/loan commitment, submit a final ERA as follows: - Prepared by a third-party entity with no identity of interest to the developer, borrower or owner of the development property.
+The third-party entity must be a licensed architect, licensed engineer, needs assessor, HERS Rater, or other entity deemed qualified by Minnesota Housing to provide this service. - 2.
+The ERA must be on the letterhead of the entity it was prepared by and must include contact information and the date it was prepared.

+- 3. The ERA must include a list of eligible utility company, local, regional, state, or federal rebate programs. - 4.
 The ERA must include recommendations of applicable rebates to be included with estimated rebate amounts or estimated tax credit amounts. - 5.
 Include calculations, energy models or other technical data to support recommendations. - 6.
 Include letters, program data information, or other documentation from utility providers to support noted programs. - 7.
 If renewable energy strategies are proposed, a cost-benefit analysis must be included.